 About 17.7 million Americans live in mobile homes in the US.
 That accounts for 5.6 percent of the US population.
-Mobile homes have become a popular option in the US because they range from affordable to high end.
+Mobile homes have become a popular option in the US because they range from affordable to high end and everything in between.
 The country experienced an upsurge in sales of manufactured homes in the 1980s when there was a slash in affordable housing by the American federal government.
-Since then, mobile homes have become an affordable alternative to homeownership.
+Since then, mobile homes have become an affordable and popular alternative to homeownership.

 Thinking of moving your mobile home?
 Learn what costs and requirements you should anticipate for, using our guide below.